schibsted/spid-tech-docs/resources/articles/mobile/register.md

 **Facebook**

 To add Facebook login to your app first enable it on developers.facebook.com, a detailed tutorial can be found [here](https://developers.facebook.com/docs/android/login-with-facebook/v2.2).

+Before adding code make sure you register your Facebook application id in your AndroidManifest.xml (with your facebook_app_id as a string your strings.xml file).

+        <meta-data
+            android:name="com.facebook.sdk.ApplicationId"
+            android:value="@string/facebook_app_id" />

+The following code snippet shows an example of how to sign up a user to SPiD using Facebook

 	SPiDUserUtil.signupWithFacebook(final String appId, final String facebookToken, final Date expirationDate, final SPiDAuthorizationListener authorizationListener)